TheOdinProject/curriculum/react/the_react_ecosystem/type_checking_with_proptypes.md

-Certainly, here's the corrected version of your document using tildes (~) instead of backticks (`) for code blocks:

 Type Checking is a process of verifying that a piece of code is using the correct data types for variables, function parameters and return values.
 In the context of React applications, we are going to use PropTypes to do that job.

 PropTypes is a way to type check the props that a React component receives.
 It helps to catch potential type errors during development, making it easier to spot and fix bugs.
 If you have used a linter in your previous React projects, there's a good chance it ended up yelling at you about certain props missing in prop validation, however if that isn't the case- well, lucky you!